A3h1nt/Dnsrr/README.md

-# Dnsrr
+# DNSrr
-Dnsrr is a tool written in bash, used to enumerate all the juicy stuff from DNS records, it uses different techniques like
+DNSrr is a tool written in bash, used to enumerate all the juicy stuff from DNS records, it uses different techniques like
 - DNS Forward Bruteforce
 - DNS Reverse Bruteforce
 - DNS Cache Snooping